Mississippi State Penitentiary: 1970s–1990s

-In 1970 the civil rights lawyer Roy Haber began taking statements from inmates, which eventually ran to 50 pages detailing murders, rapes, beatings and other abuses they had suffered in Parchman from 1969 to 1971.
+In 1970, civil rights lawyer Roy Haber began taking statements from inmates, which eventually ran to 50 pages detailing murders, rapes, beatings and other abuses they had suffered in Parchman from 1969 to 1971.
 Four Parchman inmates brought a suit against the prison superintendent in federal district court in 1972, alleging their civil rights under the United States Constitution were being violated by the infliction of cruel and unusual punishment.
 In the case, Gates v.
 Collier (1972), the federal judge William C. Keady found that Parchman Farm violated the Constitution and was an affront to 'modern standards of decency'.
 Among other reforms, the accommodation was made fit for human habitation, and the trusty system, (where lifers were armed with rifles and set to guard other inmates), was abolished.
 The state was required to integrate the prison facilities, hire African-American staff members, and construct new prison facilities.

-In the 1970s the Governor of Mississippi William L. Waller organized a blue-ribbon committee to study MSP.
+In the 1970s, the Governor of Mississippi William L. Waller organized a blue-ribbon committee to study MSP.
 The committee decided that the state should abandon MSP's for-profit farming system and hire a professional penologist to head the prison.

-On July 1, 1984 the Legislature of Mississippi amended §§ 99-19-51 of the Mississippi Code; the new amendment stated that prisoners who committed capital crimes after July 1, 1984 would be executed by lethal injection.
+On July 1, 1984, the Legislature of Mississippi amended §§ 99-19-51 of the Mississippi Code; the new amendment stated that prisoners who committed capital crimes after July 1, 1984 would be executed by lethal injection.

 In the mid-1980s, several state law enforcement officials and postal inspectors went to Parchman to end a widespread scam involving forged money orders.

-In 1985 area farmers still referred to the facility as being the "Parchman Penal Farm", even though the facility was officially named the "Mississippi State Penitentiary".
+In 1985, area farmers still referred to the facility as being the "Parchman Penal Farm", even though the facility was officially named the "Mississippi State Penitentiary".
 During that year MSP had over 4,000 prisoners, including 200 women in a few of the camps.
 When the Central Mississippi Correctional Facility (CMCF) opened in January 1986, all women who were incarcerated at MSP were moved to the new facility.

 The BBC filmed Fourteen Days in May (1987) at Parchman.
 The documentary followed the last two weeks of the life of Edward Earl Johnson, who was executed in the prison's gas chamber.

-In 1997 several prison guards were arrested, accused of illegally interfering with prisoner mail.
+In 1997, several prison guards were arrested, accused of illegally interfering with prisoner mail.
 On March 18, 1998, the legislature made another amendment: removing the gas chamber as a method of execution.